rsgrafx/shipping-au/support/docs.md

 # Sendle API

 ### Actors
-* Admin (Someone in charge of putting together influencers and products)
+* Admin Team Member (ATM) (Someone in charge of putting together influencers and products)
 * Packing Team Member (PTM) (?)
 Someone in charge of managing physically putting together packages.
+* Both ATM and PTM use dashboard UI to make requests to sendle service.

 #### (1)

- - (Admin) puts together approved Influencers have been selected for a campaign.
+ - (ATM) puts together approved Influencers have been selected for a campaign.
 Request is made to start a campaigns shipping process.

 #### (2)